 It said nothing about how my mental health conditions affect me, day-to-day (or at all).
 Let alone how they interact with my heart condition.
 The letter contained zero useful information for any application or appeal for PIP (not that they provided it in time anyway).
 The letter didn’t mention a single thing about any of my conditions, or that I even had a mental health condition.

 As always, leave your feedback about my post in the comments section below.
-Also, feel free to share your experiences of requesting help with applying for PIP/ESA, and your experiences of interacting with you Mental Health Trust in the comments section.
-If you want to stay up-to-date with my blog, then sign up to my newsletter.
-Lastly, if you’d like to support my blog then you can make a donation of any size here.
-Until next time,
+Also, feel free to share your experiences of requesting help by applying for PIP/ESA, and your experiences of interacting with your Mental Health Trust in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.